 Notice your own waking pattern and make a plan before you go to sleep of what to do when you find yourself awake.
 Then you'll know how to help yourself and you won't have to come up with something when you're groggy.

 Practice the art of snuggling.

-Need more ideas about sleep?
-Do you have specific questions you need answered?
+Need more ideas about sleep, eating, learning or fun?
+Do you have specific questions?

 Nanci J Bradley is a child and family educator, author, energy facilitator, family aerobics instructor and all-around fun-loving person.
 She believes in the power of sleep, lifelong learning, healthy eating, fun and more than anything else, PLAY!
 She studied early childhood education at Triton College and received her BA in education from Northern Illinois University in 1986.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison, WI.